12920/IPS-AWS-Cloud-Practitioner/README.md

 # IPS-AWS-Cloud-Practitioner
-To perform the labs defined in AWs Certified Cloud Practitioner course represented by IPSpecialist, you need some source code.
-The repository cntains all the required codes and picure that you can use the to perform hands-on labs.
+To perform the labs defined in AWS Certified Cloud Practitioner course represented by IPSpecialist, you will need some source codes.
+The repository contains all the required codes and picures that you can use them to perform hands-on labs.